 Given the importance of peatlands in the carbon and hydrological cycle, studies have attempted to include their representation in global models.
 Peatlands have specific properties concerning vegetation, hydrology as well as carbon.
-As ecosystems, peatlands are very different than other land areas because the vegetation can survive in a permanently inundated area (Cronk and Fennessy, 2001; Pezeshki, 2001).
-These conditions promote slower decomposition of carbon and the accumulation of

-- 10 carbon in the soils (Clymo et al., 1998).
-Wide-spread initiation of peatland formation occurred when summer insolation started to decrease after about 11000 year BP (Tarnocai, 2006; MacDonald et al., 2006).
+As ecosystems, peatlands are very different than other land areas, because the vegetation can survive in a permanently inundated area (Cronk and Fennessy, 2001; Pezeshki, 2001).
+These conditions promote slower decomposition of carbon and the accumulation of carbon in the soils (Clymo et al., 1998).
+Wide-spread peatland formation started when boreal summer insolation started to decrease after about 11000 year BP (Tarnocai, 2006; MacDonald et al., 2006).
 High moisture content, a necessary condition for peatland development, is favoured by an important water supply and by the presence of frozen soil, which leads to reduced soil water infiltration.
-The large water holding capacity due to the hydraulic properties of peat soil and the impermeable soils in a shallow depth due to frozen soils enhance peatland fractions in permafrost areas.
-However, the representation of peatland - 15 hydrology in large-scale models is complicated because peatlands remain sub-grid scale features conditioned by a range of complex processes.
+The large water holding capacity due to the hydraulic properties of peat soil and the impermeable soils in a shallow depth due to frozen soils below enhance peatland occurrence in permafrost areas.
+However, the representation of peatland hydrology in large-scale models remains complex, since peatlands remain sub-grid-scale features conditioned by a range of complex processes.